ANITA’S CHICKEN CURRY RECIPE

 – Add one tin of coconut milk instead of one tin of tomatoes (so do half and half).

-– You can keep the chicken curry (once cooled) in the fridge for up to 3 days.
-I freeze portions, as it’s a time-consuming recipe and if you’re going to go to the effort of making it, cook loads!
+You can keep the chicken curry (once cooled) in the fridge for up to 3 days.
+I freeze portions, as it’s a time-consuming recipe.
+If you’re going to make it, cook loads!

 – Substitute chicken for lamb; however, it will need an extra hour or two to cook.